VoltRipper

 What it actually is: big power, big-battery claim, real value

 The Ares leads with power and components.
 It runs a 72V-class system with a 12.5 kW peak motor — a genuine "rocket mode" that's among the highest peak figures in the sub-$5,000 class — and a large removable battery pack.
-There is a spec conflict worth noting: REVRides lists 43Ah / 2,590 Wh with 72V nominal, while RFN currently lists a higher 3,132 Wh battery headline, so we use the lower Wh figure for scoring and recommend verifying the exact pack on the unit you're buying.
+There is a spec conflict worth noting: RFN's current Rally Pro page lists a 3,132 Wh battery, REVRides lists 43Ah / 2,590 Wh with 72V nominal, and RFN Australia describes a 43Ah pack as 74V / 3,182 Wh.
+We score the current RFN manufacturer battery headline and keep this as a 72V-class bike because 3,132 Wh / 43Ah lands at about 72.8V, but you should still verify the exact pack on the unit you're buying through a dealer.
 Add adjustable suspension, tortoise/rabbit ride modes (dial the power down for new riders, up for experienced), fast charging, and a headlight, and it's a genuinely well-equipped bike for the money.

 The honest caveats